rwarbelow/try-turing/try-coding-general/wrap-up/index.md

 We know everyone has different barriers or concerns as they start this process.
 Our team is here to help you find solutions to each barrier and ease your concerns from how to pay for Turing to what is the job support like.

-Reach out if you have any questions at all - from *Can I afford this?* to *Should I do frontend or backend?* to *What is a typical day like as a Turing student?* - we're here for you!
+Reach out if you have any questions at all - from *Can I afford this?*  to *What is a typical day like as a Turing student?* - we're here for you!
 Email **admissions@turing.edu** with your questions and we'll schedule a one on one call with you!

 ## Apply!